Frequently Asked Questions

 Applicants may deliver paper documents in person, but the documents must be in a sealed, unopened envelope from the issuing source.

-Students who have limited financial resources and meet eligibility criteria set forth by the National Association for College Admission Counseling (NACAC) will have their application fee waived.
-Applicants must complete all steps and have signed by an authorized official before forwarding to our office.
+Yes, students who have limited financial resources and meet eligibility criteria set forth by the National Association for College Admission Counseloring (NACAC) will have their application fee waived.
+Applicants must complete all steps and have the waiver signed by an authroized official before forwarding to our office.

 UMD does not waive the application fee for International applicants.
-Applicants should not send cash for their application fee.
+Applicants should not send cash for their application.

 UMD does not waive the application fee during Minnesota College Knowledge Month.